ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## tryBase58Decode(s)

-Similar to base58Decode, but returns en empty string in case of error.
+Similar to base58Decode, but returns an empty string in case of error.

 ## base64Encode(s)